Lost-Outpost/sovngarde/GAMEPLAY.md

 - <kbd>END</kbd> - Paste from clipboard in console

-## Quick Start
+## Alternate Start - Live Another Life - Septimus Edition

-Septimus includes an [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953) which allows you to optionally start a new game at the cave end of Helgen Keep (skipping it), done in such a way that Helgen and the main quest proceeds as if the entirety of the game's introduction is played as intended.
+By default, Septimus uses the traditional Skyrim opening scene with you as a prisoner riding on a carriage to your intended execution.
+Septimus includes a customized version of [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272), which you can optionally use MO2 to enable if you wish to start your Septimus journey on a different path.

 ## Gameplay